t4d-gmbh/git-and-its-remotes/source/content/remote_service_features/collaboration_tools/merge_pull_requests.md

 Pull / Merge Request workflow:
 1. Create branch
-2. Commit changes (any work done on the branch)
+1. Commit changes (any work done on the branch)
-3. Push branch into remote repository
+1. Push branch into remote repository
-4. Create Pull / Merge Request to propose the changes from the source to the target branch
+1. Create Pull / Merge Request to propose the changes from the source to the target branch
+1. Review and Feedback, requesting additional changes as needed
+1. Rebase or merge target branch to include its most recent state
-5. Review and Feedback, requesting additional changes as needed (6.
-Automated Testing run to ensure the changes don’t introduce bugs or other problems)
+1. Automated Testing run to ensure the changes don’t introduce bugs or other problems
-7. Approval
+1. Approval
-8. Merge changes into target branch
+1. Merge changes into target branch

 {% endif %}